 Yes, your group can be registered under the Duck for Cover policy.
 There are a couple of options for performing groups available.
 Please read through the information on the Group page for the options and contact the office if you have any questions.

 If every performer in your group has joined Duck for Cover as an individual member, the group can then be registered, as an insured group, which will cover non-performing employees or volunteers (not contractors or sub-contractors) of the group and provide an additional certificate of currency in the name of the group.

 Remember, you are not covered for the actions of other performers in your act.
 It would be sensible to have all members of your act to take out a cover through Duck for Cover or any insurer to avoid any gaps.

 You don’t!
 But if you are under 18 you need a parent or legal guardian to sign your application for you.
 Check out the information on cover for Ducklings here.

-You can arrange cover for workshop/teaching of the following activities as an extension with effect from 1 July 2014: Acrobats, Aerial Performers, Angle Grinding, Bed of Nails, Fire Acts, Parkour, Sword Swallowing and Own Body Piercing.
+You can arrange cover for workshop/teaching of the following activities through the High Risk Teaching extension: Aerial Performers, Angle Grinding, Bed of Nails, Fire Acts, Sword Swallowing and Own Body Piercing.

-This will leave Cooking Demonstrations and Roller Skating/Skateboarding as the only approved performing activities which members cannot be covered for teaching and workshops under the Duck for Cover Public Liability policy.
+This will leave Cooking Demonstrations, Parkour and Roller Skating/Skateboarding as the only approved performing activities which members cannot be covered for teaching and workshops under the Duck for Cover Public Liability policy.

 Check here for more information on cover for Teaching and Workshops.